Wikipedia

 María Calderón

 John Joseph of Austria or John of Austria (the Younger) (Spanish: Don Juan José de Austria; 7 April 1629 – 17 September 1679) was a Spanish general and political figure.
 He was the only illegitimate son of Philip IV of Spain to be acknowledged by the King and trained for military command and political administration.
-Don John advanced the causes of the Spanish Crown militarily and diplomatically at Naples, Sicily, Catalonia, the Netherlands, Portugal, Dunkirk, and other fronts.
-He was the governor of the Southern Netherlands from 1656 to 1659.
+Don John advanced the causes of the Spanish Crown militarily and diplomatically in Naples, Sicily, Catalonia, the Netherlands, Portugal, Dunkirk, and other fronts.
+He was the governor of the Spanish Netherlands from 1656 to 1659.
 He remained a popular hero even as the fortunes of Imperial Spain began to decline.
 His feuds with his father's widow, Queen Mariana of Austria, led to a 1677 palace coup through which he exiled Mariana and took control of the monarchy of his half-brother Charles II of Spain.
 However, he proved far from the saviour Spain had hoped he would be.
 He remained in power until his death in 1679.

 Early life